toolateralus/VM/lemur-vdk/computer.utils/home/tutorials/applications.md

         // call to the wpf application to search this classes XAML for 'renderTarget', and call a
         // 'draw_image' event on it with 'background' as data.
         // in the case of 'draw_image' you must provide a base64 string representing a common file-format image. (.png, .jpg, .bmp)
-        // this is achieved with the `interop.base64FromFile(filePath)` function app.pushEvent(this.id, 'renderTarget', 'draw_image', background);
+        // this is achieved with the `Interop.base64FromFile(filePath)` function App.pushEvent(this.id, 'renderTarget', 'draw_image', background);
     }